jsitla/SHELFZE/TERMS-OF-SERVICE.md

 **Leaving a Household:**
 - Your personal credits are restored.
 - A 7-day cooldown applies before joining another household.
-- You lose access to the shared pantry data.
+- You lose access to the shared pantry data, shopping list, and saved recipes.

 **Data Sharing Warning:**
-By joining a Household, you consent to sharing your pantry items with other household members.
+By joining a Household, you consent to sharing your pantry items, shopping list, and saved recipes with other household members.
 Do not share sensitive information through pantry item names or notes.

 ## 7. Third-Party Services